-The Tangletown Board holds an annual meeting the third Monday in May, 7 p.m., at Fuller Park.
-Business discussions are minimized for this board meeting, replaced with broader topics addressing issues affecting the neighborhood or core initiatives in response to public feedback.
+The Tangletown annual meeting is held the third Monday in May at 7 p.m., at Fuller Park.
+Organizational business discussions are minimized for this board meeting, replaced with broader topics addressing issues affecting the neighborhood or core initiatives in response to public feedback.
 We encourage you to attend the annual meeting as an introduction to the board and broader operations.

 Tangletown is a neighborhood in the Southwest community of Minneapolis.
 The neighborhood was officially known as Fuller until 1996 when it was changed to the present name, which reflects the winding streets in the neighborhood that do not conform to the regular street grid of South Minneapolis.
 The neighborhood boundaries are 46th Street to the north, Interstate 35W to the east, Diamond Lake Road to the south, and Lyndale Avenue South to the west.

 Click here for link to the Tangletown Neighborhood Association Bylaws